GongTianchou/Book-Search-Engine/README.md

 ## Description
 ```
-User Story
-AS AN employer looking for candidates with experience building single-page applications
-I WANT to view a potential employee's deployed React portfolio of work samples
+AS AN avid reader
+I WANT to search for new books to read
-SO THAT I can assess whether they're a good candidate for an open position
+SO THAT I can keep a list of books to purchase
 ```
 ## Installation and Usage
 1. npm install
-2. npm start
+2. npm run develop

 ## deployed application